How to Start a SaaS Company

 The cost of an early version of a SaaS solution, otherwise referred to as a technical prototype or a pre-MVP stage app ranges from $5,000 to 50,000.
 Building a pre-MVP will require 1 to 2 months and 1 to 2 developers

-An example of nice B2B SaaS that falls exactly into this category is a technical prototype of healthcare SaaS that can be licensed to hospitals.
+An example of a nice B2B SaaS that falls exactly into this category is a technical prototype of healthcare SaaS that can be licensed to hospitals.
 This SaaS product is designed to facilitate looking after post-surgery and coma patients by tracking their abnormal movements.
 The app utilizes Microsoft Kinect (a device to control multi-media apps with gestures) capabilities and is able to detect motion even in the dark.
 Upon identifying such abnormal movements, the system will automatically call a nurse.

 This healthcare SaaS prototype utilizes computer vision, machine learning, and AI.
 A project like this will require 1 to 2 software engineers and take about 2 months to complete.
 It will cost between $20,000 and 40,000 depending on how elaborate the app interface will be as well as on whether you’ll need an admin dashboard added to the software.